vincent-hanlon/InvertypeR/README.md

 pak::pkg_install("vincent-hanlon/InvertypeR")
 ```

+Note: pak, but not devtools, requires that any GitHub credentials you have are valid.

 Then collect good-quality Strand-seq libraries for a single diploid individual in an input directory (see below for haploid species), along with a VCF file of their SNVs.
 Provide a list of putative inversions (for humans: hanlon_2021_BMCgenomics_augmented.bed from this repo) and appropriate priors.
 Provide a list of hard masked regions (for humans: hard_mask.GRCh38.humans.bed from this repo).